stepanenko/rust-info/readme.md

 ```

 ---
+## Rust programming language

-## Fullstack Rust: The Complete Guide to Buildings Apps with the Rust
+Current reading: **Fullstack Rust: The Complete Guide to Buildings Apps with the Rust**

 All of good ideas from the world of programming language design combine
 in a unique way to make Rust a language that truly makes you think about writing